Ryan-gomezzz/hush_next/README.md

 - Verify `OPENAI_API_KEY` is set correctly
 - Check that embeddings have been ingested (admin panel)
-- Review Netlify function logs for errors
+- Review Vercel function logs for errors

 ### RLS policy errors